-ASEXUAL: Also referred to as "ace."
-Someone who does not experience sexual attraction to others or lacks a desire for sex/sexual partners.
+ASEXUAL: Someone who does not experience sexual attraction to others or lacks a desire for sex/sexual partners.

 BISEXUAL: Someone who experiences attraction towards more than one gender.

 BIPHOBIA: Intolerance of bisexual identity, both within the heterosexual and LGBTQ communities.
 Can be expressed as a range of negative attitudes that can also include intolerance, erasure, and discomfort.